backupbrew/switchbrew/NS Services.md

 string represented as a u64 (i.e 0x53552D6E65 for 'en-US').

 Returns 0 if an ID was successfully found, otherwise returns 0x25810.

+## GetApplicationControlData

+Takes an input u8 [StorageId](Filesystem%20services.md "wikilink"), an u64 titleID, and a type-0x6 output buffer.
+Returns an output u64(?).

+Reads [control.nacp](Control.nacp.md "wikilink") from the specified title content.

 ## ListApplicationContentMetaStatus